College History

 2020 – Dr. John August is named Dean of the Texas A&M VMBS.

-2022 – The College of Veterinary Medicine & Biomedical Sciences joins six other Texas A&M University colleges that became designated as schools beginning Sept.
+2022 – The School of Veterinary Medicine & Biomedical Sciences joins six other Texas A&M University colleges that became designated as schools beginning Sept.
 1, 2022.
 The change to School of Veterinary Medicine & Biomedical Sciences (VMBS) reflects recommendations approved by President M. Katherine Banks in the Path Forward, Banks’ strategic plan that provides guidance for carrying out the university’s mission and vision.

 2022 – The biomedical sciences undergraduate program leaves the VMBS to join the newly formed College of Arts and Sciences, which is being formed by the merging of the colleges of Geosciences, Science, and Liberal Arts.